seansfkelley/seansfkelley.github.io/_drafts/code-style.md

 # What This Is

 This is my code style.
-Style in the sense of concepts represented in code, and how they are placed relative to each other and explained to the reader, not in the sense of where I put the curly brackets.
+"Style" in the sense of concepts represented in code, and how they are placed relative to each other and explained to the reader, not in the sense of where I put the curly brackets.

-There is no objectively correct answer for this kind code style, but this document outlines the main pillars of mine.
+There is no objectively correct answer regarding this kind code of style, but this document outlines the main pillars of mine.
 As such, they are also the things I look for in code reviews.
 I refer to this document when doing code reviews (which is probably why you're here).

 Yes, this document is very dry.